MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-any-index-function.md

 ## Arguments

 * *string*: Input string to search.
-* *array*: Comma separated list of scalar or literal expressions
+* *lookup_array*: Array of scalar or literal expressions to lookup.
+The value should be of type long, integer, double, decimal, string, or guid.

 ## Returns